Authentic Baja Fish Tacos Recipe (Crispy & Beer Battered)

 Crispy, Beer Battered Perfection

-Growing up in San Diego in the 80s, we made regular surf trips into northern Baja.
-Eventually, we would crash at a buddy’s place in Estero Bay, just south of Ensenada.
-The plan usually involved surfing Baja Malibu, K38, La Fonda, San Miguel, or Sal Si Puedes, then loading up on fish tacos in town.
+Growing up in San Diego, we made regular surf trips into northern Baja.
+The plan usually involved surfing Baja Malibu, K38, La Fonda, San Miguel, or Sal Si Puedes, then loading up on fish tacos in Ensenada.

-There was a fish taco stand near the church in the center of Ensenada that always seemed packed.
+There was a fish taco stand near a large white church in the center of Ensenada that was always packed.
 The tacos were fried, slathered in white sauce, topped with shredded cabbage, hit with spicy salsa, and finished with a squeeze of lime.
-I would order taco after taco until I could not eat any more.
+My friends and I would order taco after taco until we were about to pop.

-- If you are thinking about using a flour tortilla, please reconsider.
-Flour torillas are for midwest potlucks.
-Corn tortillas are the real deal.
+If you are thinking about using a flour tortilla, please don't.
+Flour tortillas are for Midwest potlucks.
+Corn tortillas hold up better and have much better flavor.

 Quick Fish Taco Rundown